Hritiksum/Movie-theatre-ticket-booking-system_Backend/README.md

 ![automated testing](movielistdeleteunder8Hrs.png)
 http://127.0.0.1:8000/api/movie-range-delete/
 <ul>
- <il>Will DELETE the list of all movies which have diff of 8 hours between the ticket timing and current time.</il>
+ <li>Will DELETE the list of all movies which have diff of 8 hours between the ticket timing and current time.</li>
 </ul>